-Figure 21.
+Figure 22.
 Representative results of the species specificity assessment.
-500 pg primate DNA and 2.5 ng DNA from all other species was used as template.
+As template, 500 pg primate DNA and 2.5 ng DNA from all other species were used.

 Mixture studies

 Evidence samples are frequently composed of more than one individual's DNA.
 For correct interpretation of results from mixtures, it is important to know the limit of the minor contributing component that still can be resolved.